dankuck/dankuck.github.io/_posts/2017-09-20-boy-scouts-and-obama.md

 ---
 layout: post
 title: "Recent Boy Scout History"
-page_img_thumb:
+page_img: /assets/bobsa1.jpg
 page_img_desc: ""
 no_ad: 1
 draft: 1
 ---

+## The Claim

 Human memory is pliable.

-## The Claim

 Do you remember when Barack Obama tried to shut down the Boy Scouts of America?
 If you do, that's your memory being pliable, because that never happened.